saertna/obsidian-gamified-pkm/README.md

 ![Rate again after improving](/docs/images/RateAfterImprovement.png)

 ## More information and Help
-You can use the Discussion Area here at GitHub to raise issues, speak about ideas and ask questions
+You can use the Discussion Area here at GitHub to speak about issues, ideas and ask questions.
+For issues, use the issues area to raise them.

 ## Roadmap
 Upcoming developments are in store for the Gamification Plugin!
 Here's a glimpse into the future: